Deltares-research/LOCKGATE5/docs/source/tutorial.rst

 The wave enforces the change in the system, leading to hydraulic head over the lock gate.
 This wave is defined by two characteristics: the wave height and the wave propagation velocity.

-The wave height needs to be provided as an array that describes the height of the wave at location A (see `example <https://lockgate5-branch2.readthedocs.io/en/latest/example.html>`_) throughout time.
-For example, a wave is introduced that represents a drop in water level alongside a ship that sails out of the lock.
-The wave height array at location V is [0.0, 0.0, -0.37, -0.37, -0.37] at times [-20.00, 0.00, 2.00, 35.00, 100.00].
-Through linear interpolation, the wave height at times in-between two indicated moments is determined (e.g. between t=0.00 [s] and arrival of the trench t=2.00 [s]).
+The wave height must to be provided as an array that describes the wave height at location A (see `example <https://lockgate5-branch2.readthedocs.io/en/latest/example.html>`_) over time.
+For example, a wave is introduced that represents the drop in water level alongside a ship as it exits a lock.
+The wave height array at location V is [0.0, 0.0, 0.6, 0.6, 0.6] at times [-20.00, 0.00, 0.50, 35.00, 100.00].
+Through linear interpolation, the wave height at times in-between two indicated moments is determined (e.g. between t=0.00 [s] and arrival of the trench t=0.50 [s]).
 Note that the values in the time and wave height arrays do not need to be defined at discrete intervals.

 .. code-block:: none

     **Time array for the wave
-    T1 = -20.00, 0.00, 2.00, 35.00, 100.00
+    T1 = -20.00, 0.00, 0.50, 35.00, 100.00

     **Wave height array for the wave
-    N1 = 0.00, 0.00, -0.37, -0.37, -0.37
+    N1 = 0.00, 0.00, 0.6, 0.6, 0.6

 Additionally, KASGOLF allows the user to choose between two options for the delay in the arrival of the wave in the lock chamber between location V and W. The first option calculates this delay based on the propagation velocity from shallow wave theory (M0=0), which depends on the water depth.
 The second option is to calculate this delay based on the sailing velocity of a ship in the lock (M0=1).
 In the latter case, a value needs to provided to the parameter for ship sailing velocity (VS).
-In this example, the water level drop alongside the ship is modelled which propagates with the sailing velocity of the ship (M0=1 with VS=1.40 [m/s]).
+In this example, the translatory wave from a ship that enters a lock is modelled (M0=0).

 .. code-block:: none

-    **Choice for delay wave arrival between location V and W (translatory wave (0) or sailing velocity ship (1)) M0 = 1
+    **Choice for delay wave arrival between location V and W (translatory wave (0) or sailing velocity ship (1)) M0 = 0

     **Sailing velocity of a ship when M0=1
-    VS = 1.40
+    VS = 0.00

 Creating the input file
 --------------------------------